laneboysrc/hk310-expansion/hk310-info.rst

 Note that only the first 6 bytes contain random values, the rest are padding (value increments from the last random byte value onwards.
 Note sure if only the first 6 bytes are transmitted over the air, or all 25 bytes.
+The NRF chip supports 5 bytes of address, so it could well be that only the first 5 bytes are significant and the rest is just padding.
 The data found in the receiver EEPROM matches all 25 bytes, but that could just be done as a kind of checksum.